timmyjose-study/java-17-features/README.md

 # java-17-features

-Learning Java 17 features from the official JEPs.
+Learning Java 17 features (and more) from the official JEPs.